Bhargavvz/PharmaCare/README.md

 - Java 17 or higher
 - Node.js 16 or higher
 - npm or yarn
-- MySQL 8.0 or higher
+- PostgreSQL 8.0 or higher

 ## Setup Instructions